Nano1337/video-data-exercise/README.md

 def convert_frame_to_tensor(frame):
     try:
-        # Attempt to convert the frame to a DLPack capsule
+        # Attempt to convert the frame (still on GPU) to a DLPack capsule
+        # DLPack is an open-source memory tensor structure that enables zero-copy transfer between different frameworks.
         dltensor = frame.to_dlpack()
     except AttributeError:
         raise RuntimeError("Frame object does not support to_dlpack conversion.")